 July 17, 2025, 12:17 pm | Read time: 2 minutes

-Only since 2023 has Apple used a titanium casing for the Pro variants of the iPhone.
+Since 2023, Apple has used a titanium casing for the Pro versions of the iPhone.
 Previously, the higher-priced models had a stainless steel frame.
-In 2025, the company might upend its current formula.
-Instead of the Pro, the new iPhone 17 Air is expected to feature titanium.
+In 2025, the company might overturn its current formula.
+Not the Pro, but the new iPhone 17 Air is expected to feature titanium.

 Titanium for More Stability in the iPhone 17 Air?

 According to “MacRumors,” well-known industry analyst Jeff Pu discussed the materials of the upcoming iPhone 17 series in an investor note.
-He stated that the iPhone 17 Air will be the only new model with a titanium casing.
+The iPhone 17 Air is said to be the only new model with a titanium casing.
 For the iPhone 17, 17 Pro, and 17 Pro Max, Apple is expected to use aluminum exclusively.
-This information aligns with an earlier report from insider Ming-Chi Kuo, indicating that the iPhone 17 Air’s casing will be made from a titanium-aluminum alloy.
+This information aligns with an earlier report from insider Ming-Chi Kuo that the iPhone 17 Air’s casing consists of a titanium-aluminum alloy.

 Pu does not specify why titanium might be used for the Air instead of aluminum.
 Titanium is heavier than aluminum, which seems counterintuitive for a particularly thin and lightweight smartphone.
 However, titanium is significantly stronger and less prone to damage from bending.

 The infamous Bendgate controversy was a direct result of an overly thin aluminum casing in the iPhone 6.
-In its successor, the iPhone 6s, Apple had to reinforce the frame by 0.2 mm.
-The iPhone 17 Air aims to undercut the iPhone 6 with a thickness of 5 to 6 mm—and titanium could provide the necessary stability.
-The 5.8 mm-thin Samsung Galaxy S25 Edge also uses a corresponding titanium frame.
+Apple had to reinforce the frame by 0.2 mm in the successor, iPhone 6s.
+The iPhone 17 Air is expected to undercut the iPhone 6 with a thickness of 5 to 6 mm–and titanium could provide the necessary stability.
+The 5.8 mm thin Samsung Galaxy S25 Edge also uses a corresponding titanium frame.

 Reasons for Aluminum in the iPhone 17 Pro